 (Non-religious wedding script ending)

-So, with this final act, the couples’ marriage becomes morally binding in the eyes of us all.
+So, with this final act, the couples’ partnership becomes morally binding in the eyes of us all.

-With great joy and happiness, I declare that the newlyweds on one voyage.
-And are committed to their marriage, long-term companionship and a beautiful shared life together.
+With great joy and happiness, I declare that the couple are on one voyage.
+And are committed to their partnership, long-term companionship and a beautiful shared life together.

-To conclude not everyone is a prolific writer of wedding love stories, because you don’t need to be qualified, trained or ordained to carry out a ceremony.
+To conclude, if you’re not a prolific writer of love stories telling a story isn’t easy, if are qualified, trained or ordained to carry out a ceremony.
 Just use a non-religious wedding speech with the help of provenance ceremony builder.
-Otherwise, make things easy and contact me for writing tips.
+Or contact me for writing a structured wedding ceremony speech!